 Google updates help the end-user in that they ensure searchers are presented with the most relevant information every time they search.
 They also mean that businesses, while still facing competition, face fair competition when they compete for the top space under specific keyword searches.

 One of the best-known updates to the Google algorithm is Panda.
 This was rolled out back in 2011, but the effects are still widely felt by businesses today.
-It assigned web pages a “quality score” that is used as a factor in ranking.
+It assigned web pages a “quality score” that is used as one of the ranking factors.
 It checked websites to look for duplicated and thin content, as well as keyword stuffing.
-Before panda was introduced, websites would often rig the system by packing pages full of content that was full of keywords.
+Before Panda was introduced, websites would often rig the system by packing pages full of content that was full of keywords.

 It didn’t matter if the content was genuinely useful to the reader, it just meant that the keywords were present.
 Under Panda, websites to this day have to ensure that their page offers quality content and a positive experience for users.
 If they fall foul of this and stick to the old keyword stuffing techniques, it will actively count against them in the rankings.